-Patients agree that fungal nail infections is one of the most unpleasant afflictions and also one of the most difficult to treat.
+Patients agree that fungal nail infection or toenail fungus is one of the most unpleasant afflictions and also one of the most difficult to treat.

 It is actually very common.
 Statistics from the USA suggest that it affects 1 in 10 of the population; while European statistics put the figures as high as 26.9%.